How much does it cost to move to the Netherlands?

 - Additional insurance cover (aanvullende verzekering)

-If you’re planning on living in the Netherlands for a long period of time, then it would be wiser to open a Dutch bank account.
+If you’re planning on living in the Netherlands for a long period of time, then it would be wise to open a Dutch bank account.
 Below are the top three banks in the Netherlands:

 If you want to move to the Netherlands from South Africa on a more permanent basis, you need to think about learning the language.
 Being able to speak Dutch will help you in nearly every aspect of life.
 If you already speak Afrikaans, the jump to Dutch isn’t too far, the languages are related, after all!

 This section will provide you with more information on what living in the Netherlands is really like.
 Whether you’re interested in learning more about the culture or what the living costs are like, read on to find out more.